zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 ## Accessing support and sharing feedback

-If you need additional help setting up your Teams environment for your small business, you can reach out to our live support agents.
+If you need more help setting up your Teams environment for your small business, you can reach out to our live support agents.
 Request support through the Teams Admin app by:

 1. Launching the [Teams Admin app](https://teams.microsoft.com/l/app/b47c7387-2807-440c-9fc2-7c8f46147a20) within the Teams client.
 1. Selecting **Support** in the left navigation.